lfortran/lfortran/doc/src/asr/asr.md

 the logical type does not change
     > Note: the "new" physical type here will also be part of the "type" member

-    This allow to represent any combination, but we'll only support a few, at least we need:
+    This allows to represent any combination, but we'll only support a few; at least we need:
     Maybe it's easier to add an enumeration here:
     - Descriptor -> Pointer
     - Pointer -> Descriptor